ymollard/python-advanced-slides/exercises.md

 **Outcome**: You must see delayed peaks of cases due to the celebrations.
 Severity of peaks is highly influenced by the severity of cases at the moment of the celebration.

 ---
+## Part 5: Log your library

+5.1.
+Split your code in 2 modules:
+* `simulator.py`: the class running the actual simulation
+* `main.py`: the main entry point importing the first module in order to run a scenario

+5.2.
+Use the [`logging`](https://docs.python.org/3/howto/logging.html) library in order to log the simulator module:
+  * a WARNING entry when a lockdown is triggered
+  * an INFO entry when a lockdown has just finished
+  * a DEBUG entry telling the number of remaining lockddown days

+5.3.
+In the main script, activate the `basicConfig` to display all DEBUGs in the terminal

+5.4.
+En extra library pollutes the stream.
+Drop the basic config and activate only logs from `simulator` (make sure you do not forget the handler).

+---
 # Mini-project 3.
 Build a full package – Money transfer simulator